nazzacode/thesis--reimagining-computer-input/README.md

 - (Expert/Brave) Make edits to the `.tex` file directly: [`thesis_reimagining-computer-input.tex`](thesis_reimagining-computer-input.tex)

 ## Future Work
-We are aiming to continue this work in a new project.
+We are aiming to continue this work.
 You can so far find us at:
 - Github: [Bodhi BCI](https://github.com/bodhiBCI)
 - Email: nathansharp03@gmail.com